 Living Room (Den)

-This room will be the epicenter of much of the family activity.
+The living room will be the epicenter of much of the family activity.
 It should be a large enough space to fit the family and double for hosting social events.

 One of the most important rooms in your home is a separate dining room.
 This room represents the family's abundance and wealth.
 It should be accessible to the kitchen without being in the kitchen.